CINPLA/EDPRmodel_analysis/README.md

 You must also have EDPRmodel and PRmodel installed.
 They can be downloaded from [https://github.com/CINPLA/EDPRmodel](https://github.com/CINPLA/EDPRmodel) and [https://github.com/CINPLA/PRmodel](https://github.com/CINPLA/PRmodel), respectively.

-The code was run with Ubuntu 18.04.3.
+The code was run with Ubuntu 18.04.3 and Python 3.6.9.

 # Reproducing the results of the paper